 - Be very courteous when visiting another dojo to observe.
 Remember that you represent our dojo.

-- Request written permission from your Sensei before training at another Karate dojo.
-Your Sensei will probably give you a letter of introduction to carry to the Sensei of the other Karate dojo.
-Do not go empty handed.
+- Request written permission from Silvera Sensei before training at another Karate dojo.
+Silvera Sensei will probably give you a letter of introduction to carry to the Sensei of the other Karate dojo.
+Do not go empty-handed.
 Bring an omiyage (thoughtful gift) and your letter of introduction.
-The two Sensei will usually consult each other before a visit.
+The two Senseis will usually consult each other before a visit.
 When training at another dojo, you must follow their dojo rules.
 You should also make sure to pay the necessary tuition and sign the necessary consent forms.
 Remember that you cannot have two Sensei in one style.
 You can only belong to one dojo and be a guest in another.

-- Treat visiting instructors with the same respect you would show to your Sensei.
+- Treat visiting instructors with the same respect you would show to Silvera Sensei.

 - Request permission before demonstrating Karate, unless it is part of a dojo activity.

-- Do not teach anyone outside of class unless you receive permission to do so.
+- Do not teach anyone outside of class unless you receive permission to do so from Silvera Sensei.
 Do not teach or show what you learn in our dojo in another dojo (it would be disrespectful to the Sensei of the other dojo to do so).

 4. About life and priorities: